 Biden refuses to take Afghanistan question, walks away after offering to take questions at FEMA

-Biden offered to take questions but walked after a reporter asked about Afghanistan
+Biden offered to take questions but walked away after a reporter asked about Afghanistan

 President Biden blew off a question about Afghanistan after offering to take questions at the Federal Emergency Management Agency headquarters in Washington on Sunday.